 Holes C0011C and C0011D provide sparse and subtle structures.
-Structural features encountered in Hole C0011B are subhorizontal to moderately dipping beds, high- to moderately dipping small faults, planar shear zones, and low-angle healed faults (found in lithologic Subunit IB and Unit II) (Fig. F31).
+Structural features encountered in Hole C0011B are subhorizontal to moderately dipping beds, high- to moderately dipping small faults, planar shear zones, and low-angle healed faults (found in lithologic Subunit IB and Unit II) (Fig. F15 in the "Site C0011" chapter [Expedition 333 Scientists, 2012b]).
 Sediment-fill veins (vein structures) also develop in the shallow part.
-Most faults and shear zones are observed over the 30-190 m CSF interval, which may be in part due to better observations on HPCS rather than ESCS cores.
-Two conjugate sets of northwest-southeast and north-north-east-south-southwest striking normal faults can be distinguished (Fig. F32).
-The strikes of these conjugate sets are, respectively, orthogonal to Nankai subduction convergence (300°-310°N; Miyazaki and Heki, 2001; Henry et al. 2001; Loveless and Meade, 2010) and orthogonal to the local direction of compression inferred from kinematic modeling of the Zenisu-Izu fault system (20°N; Mazzotti et al., 2001).
-It is therefore possible that the state of stress at Site C0011 is influenced by intraplate deformation within the Philippine Sea plate.
+In an interval from 100 mbsf to the base of logging Unit 1A (250 mbsf), beds dip consistently to the northwest of up to 30° , which exceeds the dip of strata above and below as well as the local slope.
+This tilting may tentatively be attributed to slope instability, affecting the same stratigraphic interval as observed at Site C0012.
+Most faults and shear zones are observed over the 30-190 mbsf interval, which may be in part due to better observations on HPCS rather than ESCS cores.
+Two sets of conjugate normal faults, striking north-northeastsouth-southwest and northwest-southeast can be distinguished (Fig. F18 in the "Site C0011" chapter [Expedition 333 Scientists, 2012b]).
+The strikes of these conjugate sets are, respectively, parallel to the N25° maximum horizontal stress direction inferred from borehole breakouts at Site C0011 (Saito et al., 2010), and orthogonal to Nankai subduction convergence (300°-310°N; Henry et al. 2001; Loveless and Meade, 2010).
+A north-northeast-south-southwest compression would be consistent with the local direction of compression inferred from kinematic modeling of the Zenisu-Izu fault system (20°N; Mazzotti et al., 2001).
+Furthermore, focal mechanisms of the 2004 earthquakes off Kii Peninsula, which occurred within the oceanic plate north and northeast of Site C0011 indicate dominantly north-south compression (Ito et al., 2005).
+It is therefore likely that the state of stress at Site C0011 is influenced by intraplate compressive deformation within the Philippine Sea plate.